 SAS Data Integration Studio has supported source control integration for many years, but only for CVS and Subversion (still in wide use, but they aren't media darlings like GitHub).
 By popular request, the latest version of SAS Data Integration Studio adds support for a Git plug-in.

 See the documentation for details: How to use the Git plug-in for SAS Data Integration Studio.
 Or, see this very detailed SAS communities article, with a tutorial video included!

 Using Git in SAS Studio

-Beginning as an experimental feature in SAS Studio 3.8, you can manage your SAS programs in a Git repository.
+Beginning with SAS Studio 3.8, you can manage your SAS programs in a Git repository.
 This integration requires a bit of set up to allow SAS Studio to connect to your repository "as you" using the standard mechanism of SSH public/private keys.
 Once configured, you can add repositories to your SAS Studio session, fetch the latest versions of files, stage new files, commit files, and see history.
 You'll see the Git content set apart with a special icon, indicating that it's managed in Git.

 Read more about setup and use in the SAS Studio documentation